Azure/azure-sdk-tools/src/dotnet/APIView/APIViewWeb/CONTRIBUTING.md

 - Git
 - Visual Studio
 - .Net
-- Any LTS version of Node.js (Link to download)[https://nodejs.org/en/download/]
+- Any LTS version of Node.js [download](https://nodejs.org/en/download/)
 - Java (Optional: Only required if you want to generate Java review locally)
 - Python 3.9+ (Optional: Only required if you want to generate Python review locally)
 - Go compiler (Optional: Only to generate and test Go reviews)